GeneralBots/botbook/src/19-maintenance/component-reference.md

 # Component Reference

-This reference provides detailed information about each component in the BotServer stack, including current versions, alternatives, and configuration options.
+This reference provides detailed information about each component in the botserver stack, including current versions, alternatives, and configuration options.

 ---